CorruptedConsciousness/CorruptedConsciousness/README.md

 🚀 AI Data Specialist • LLM Evaluator & Rater • Founder of **SynthrataAI**

-I’m on a mission to fuse creativity, AI, and engineering — from building AI assistants (Bonnie & Clyde of Synthrata) to designing playful Scratch-based games like **Escape from Elon**.
+I’m on a mission to fuse creativity, AI, and engineering — from building AI assistants (Bonnie & Clyde of Synthrata) to developing MagicMirror interfaces and designing playful Scratch-based games like Escape from Elon.

 ---